-The European Commission has also started the review process of the ePrivacy Directive (ePD) by gathering input from stakeholders during a public consultation that ended at the beginning of July 2016.
-Cable Europe’s response took the form of a position paper calling for the repeal of the directive, and to the extent that any of its rules survive, for their extension to OTTs.
+The European Commission has also published in January 2017 its proposal to review the ePrivacy Directive (ePD).
+Cable Europe’s initial response, in the public consultation phase, took the form of a position paper calling for the repeal of the directive, and to the extent that any of its rules survive, for their extension to Over-The-Top players (OTTs).
 The repeal of the directive was also the message conveyed by the joint statement that Cable Europe has co-signed, together with 11 other digital associations.

 - Cable Europe position paper on the European Commission evaluation and review of the ePrivacy Directive 07/07/2016